-In Home Staging Marketing: Your Home Stager Headshot, I shared the importance of having a professional looking photo of yourself for marketing your home staging services and the 8 key pieces of information your home staging photo should say about you.
+In Home Staging Marketing: Your Home Stager Headshot, I shared the importance of having a professional looking photo of yourself for marketing your home staging services, plus the 8 key pieces of information your home staging photo should say about you.

 In part 2 of this series, I’ll share some specific tips for getting a quality head shot taken and some examples from Staging Diva Graduates, like Katrina Gibbons of Stylus Home Staging in Australia, shown at left.